ComputerKeeda/eth22-BMS-frontend/README.md

 This is a the frontend App of BMS Blockchain Main Service

 ## What is BMS
-So Basically BMS is a Truly Blockchain Based Email.
-BMS allows wallet address to exchange the mail between them.
+BMS is essentially a blockchain-based email, to put it simply.
+BMS enables mail exchange between wallet addresses.

 Any one with a MetaMask Wallet Can Currently Use This Application.